lsendel/root-zamaz/docs/api/README.md

 ### Using Postman

-Import the Swagger specification from `/swagger/doc.json` to automatically generate a Postman collection.
+Import the OpenAPI specification from `docs/openapi.yaml` to automatically generate a Postman collection.

 ### Interactive Testing